LionyxML/magit-stats/README.md

 ## What is this package?

-A (still under development) git statistics report generator that can be called from inside Emacs, hopefully from magit.
+A (still under development) git statistics report generator that can be use as an individual CLI Tool or called from inside Emacs, hopefully from magit.

+**IMPORTANT: this is a node npx package, if you wan't to use it inside EMACS scroll to the "Emacs Usage" section bellow.**

+Here's a demo of the report:
 ![img](./doc/demo.png)